Compact Denylist Format

 echo /ipfs/QmecDgNqCRirkc3Cjz9eoRBNwXGckJ9WvTdmY16HP88768 >> ~/.config/ipfs/custom.deny

 We consciously avoid defining any other API other than expecting implementations to honor blocking what is on the denylist and act accordingly when it is updated.
 CLI commands or API endpoint to modify list items etc. are outside the scope of this spec.
-Implementations how much information to provide to users when a request for an IPFS object is blocked.
+Implementations can decide how much information to provide to users when a request for an IPFS object is blocked.

 As a last note, if we take Kubo and the go-ipfs stack as the reference IPFS implementation, we expect the blocking-layer (that is, the introduction of the logic that decides whether an item is blocked or not), to happen cleanly at the NameSystem, path.Resolver and BlockService interfaces (IPNS, IPFS Path and CID blocks respectively).